-Ideally, metals come with some kind of identifying marking or documentation.
-However, this is not the case in most scenarios, especially when dealing with scrap metal.
-How do you identify metals when you’re not sure what type they are or where they came from?
+Ideally, metals come with some kind of identifying marking or common metal identification feature.
+However, this is not the case in most scenarios, especially when dealing with a scrap

 Below, we detail a few simple metal identification methods to help distinguish between steel and aluminum, different grades of aluminum, and other metals such as copper, bronze, and titanium.